Mortec/SurfaceProjection/README.md

 *  on the fly evaluation of the oneliner formula in a fragment shader
 *  refactoring of surface object for easy path calculation / easy vertices structure / easy drawing pattern
 *  load image from url || local
 *  temporisation of mouse drag input to prevent over-computing
 *  surface ui :
     *    pen color / opacity / stroke
     *    paper size
     *    paper color
     *    svg zoom for convenient exploration of the path
 *  svg to gcode translation
 *  projects bar : delete a project
 *  gcode ui :
     *    begin / end / pen up / pen down commands
     *    drawing speed & translate speed
 *  estimation of path length in millimeters -> estimation of drawing time
 *  presentation mode (show drawing only at maximum available size)
 *  eased transition on changes (projects bar, playground div, svg canvas format, picture canvas format)
+*  button tooltips improvement

 ### to do v2
 * multilayering